 Suppose you live in a neighborhood where neighbors don't talk with each other.
 No one ever invites neighbors over for social gatherings.
 You've also never gone to stores, schools, or hospitals because your butlers provide those services to you at home.
 You can see your house from the inside.
 It looks a certain way -- walls, staircases, windows, etc. You also go outside and see your house from the outside.
 It looks different on the outside, but you notice how the regularities in shape on the outside determine the regularities in shape on the inside.
 You go for strolls on the sidewalk and can see all the other houses in the neighborhood from the outside.
 But you can't enter any of them, so you wonder: Do they look like anything from the inside?
-Or is it all dark in there?
+Or is it all empty in there?

 One of your brothers, David, tells you he can ideally conceive of things that look like houses on the outside but have nothing on the inside.
 Another brother, Daniel (an analytic functionalist), thinks that's nonsense.
 "We can explain the way my house looks from the inside based on its structure", Daniel says.
 "Anything which has this kind of structure must have an inside.
 We can see that the other houses have this kind of structure.
 So there must be something they look like on the inside too.
 Or at least, they would look like something if we could get inside them, which we can't do because our neighbors are unfriendly."

 The analogy with the case of consciousness is similar though not perfect.
 As Susan Blackmore observes, there is no inside or outside to our consciousness.
 Rather, I think, "inside" means the being the algorithm in motion, while "outside" means looking at an algorithm that's in motion somewhere else.
 It's still an indexical shift, but not one that has a physical boundary.